seichinishikawa/seichinishikawa/README.md

 any doubles feel free to int lmao

-ojima takeshi strawpage is a wip
+NOTE: I DONT THINK MY STRAWPAGE GIMMICKS ARE GOING THROUGH.
+DONT LEAVE ANY THROUGH STRAWPAGE AT LEAST. u can send em in my discord dms or smth if u want ojima takeshi strawpage is a wip

 hey all, thanks to michael on my ata for showing me how to make this thingy,,,,